dart-lang/language/working/0731 - horizontal inference/feature-specification.md

 }
 ```

-This is sound for the same reason that altering the visit order of function
+_This is sound for the same reason that altering the visit order of function
-literals is safe: because the function literal can't actually be _called_ until
+literals is safe: because the function literal can't actually be **called** until
 after all the invocation arguments have been evaluated.
 So when `i + 1` is
-evaluated, `i` is guaranteed to still be non-null.
+evaluated, `i` is guaranteed to still be non-null._

-To avoid inconsistent behavior between generic and non-generic invocations, we
+_To avoid inconsistent behavior between generic and non-generic invocations, we
 defer type inference of function literals in all invocations, even if the
-invocation target isn’t generic.
+invocation target isn’t generic._

 ## Changelog

+### 1.1

+- Add "terminology" section, with references to other docs, and improve
+  nomenclature consistency elsewhere in the document.

+- Do not attempt to specify both the new and old algorithms; instead just
+  specify the new algorithm and note how the old algorithm differs in
+  non-normative text.

+- Clarify that the type inference stages constitute a _partition_ of the
+  arguments.

+- Ensure that all non-normative text is italicized.

+- Minor additional clean-ups.

 ### 1.0